gwanted/fabric-nodejs-sdk-gm/docs/tutorials/app-dev-env-setup.md

 to get notified.

 The final piece of the puzzle is identities.
-Every operation in a Hyperledger Fabric network must be digitally signed for the purposes of access control, or provenance/auditing (who did what), or both.
-Identities are based on the Public Key Infrastructure (PKI)) standards.
+Every operation in a Hyperledger Fabric network must be digitially signed for the purposes of access control, or provenance/auditing (who did what), or both.
+As of v1.0, identities are based on the Public Key Infrastructure (PKI)) standards.
 Every orderer node, every peer node and every user/transactor must have a key pair with the public key wrapped in a x.509 certificate signed by a